 1 – The man who shoveled the soap into Geysir to make it erupt walks past the effects of his work.
 Good idea of the scale of the eruption!
 2 – Some had doubts that we might not be able to get the Phobus out of the mud!
 3 – Joel, Pam and Russian artists get creative while waiting for our plane in Akureyri

-This work of art is copyright © 2017 Marilynn Flynn.
+This artwork is copyright © Marilynn Flynn.
 All rights reserved.